BlinkyStitt/el-visualizer/README.md

 - Teensy Audio Board - $14.95 - https://www.sparkfun.com/products/12767 - This makes it easy to hook a mic and do the math for an equalizer.
 I also plan on using the audio out to do something trippy like https://itunes.apple.com/us/app/the-app-formerly-known-as-h-r/id1087530357?mt=8

-- Microphone for Audio Board
+- Microphone and thumb wheel for Audio Board

 Todo